RailEduKit/SigLab-3Dmodels/README.md

-# InteractiveSignallingLaboratory - SCAD Folder
+# InteractiveSignallingLaboratory - 3Dmodels

 ## About

-This folder contains the OpenSCAD source files for the Interactive Signalling Laboratory project.
+The 3D model repository serves as the primary source for all 3D-printable components of the Interactive Signalling Laboratory.
+The components are created in OpenSCAD.
 OpenSCAD is a script-based 3D CAD modeler used to create precise 3D models for manufacturing and prototyping.
-The SCAD folder serves as the primary source for all 3D-printable components of the Interactive Signalling Laboratory.

 ### Structure